Chapter 6 – Providing a Safe Educational and Work Environment

 6-B (2) Harassment Based on a Protected Characteristic

-No faculty or staff member may take actions that are harassing, abusive, or intimidating against anyone based on any protected characteristic, as defined in Section 6-A (5), or commit actions that adversely affect another because of a protected characteristic.
+No faculty member may take actions that are harassing, abusive, or intimidating against anyone based on any protected characteristic, as defined in Section 6-A (5), or commit actions that adversely affect another because of a protected characteristic.
 Alleged misconduct does not have to be directed at a specific person or persons to constitute harassment.
-To find that an action creates a hostile environment it must be found that the action was both objectively and subjectively offensive, i.e., one that a reasonable person would find hostile or abusive, and one that the complainant in fact did perceive to be so.
+To find that an action creates a hostile environment it must be found that the action was both objectively and subjectively offensive, i.e., one that a reasonable person would find hostile or abusive, and one that the reporting party in fact did perceive to be so.